 In 2019, Elena made her feature length directorial debut with the sci-fi documentary, I AM HUMAN, (together with Taryn Southern).
 The film follows three of the worlds first ‘cyborgs’ as they receive brain-computer interfaces.
 After world premiering at the Tribeca Film Festival, it went on to receive numerous awards (including Best Director from Oslo Film Fest) and praise from publications such as Wired, The Verge, People, CBS News, The Big Think, and Forbes.
 The film can be viewed on Amazon Prime, iTunes, and other platforms.

 Elena’s unique identities as a tri-lingual, first generation Brazilian-American, native Nantucket Islander, and proud New Yorker, all come together to inform her craft.
 She strives to promote social justice, racial equity, historical reckonings, feminism, and climate justice in all of her work.
 In 2021 and 2022, Elena is a selected speaker at the prestigious Conference of World Affairs in Boulder, Colorado.

 While studying film at Vassar College, Elena followed four undocumented teenagers as they navigated the path to college.
 This work became her first short film, which won Best Student Documentary at Cannes.

-She resides with her husband, Kenneth, in Brooklyn, NY.
+She resides with her husband, Kenneth, and her adopted cat Missy, in Brooklyn, NY.
 She speaks English, Portuguese, and Spanish.